OAS Payment Dates 2026: Everything You Need to Know About Old Age Security

 What is the OAS Clawback?

-The OAS Clawback (also known as the OAS Recovery Tax), reduces your OAS payments if your annual income exceeds a set threshold.
-For 2025, this threshold is expected to be around $86,000.
+The OAS Clawback (also known as the OAS Recovery Tax) reduces your OAS payments if your annual income exceeds a set threshold.
+For 2024, this threshold was $90,997.
+For 2026, seniors aged 65 to 74 will see their OAS reduced if their annual net world income exceeds $148,451, while seniors aged 75 and over will see reductions if their income exceeds $154,196.

 Share the article